Rudolph Dirks: Comics competition

 The success of The Katzenjammer Kids was due to more than just lucky circumstances.
 Dirks was a gifted cartoonist with superb timing and a colorful gallery of different characters, including Hans and Fritz, Der Captain, Der Inspector and Mama.
 In the mid-1950s, a romantic swindler named Fineas Flub was introduced to the strip.
-Characters such as Rollo never appeared in Dirks' version of the strip.
+Characters such as Rollo never appeared in Dirks's version of the strip.

 Strip icons

 Dirks made substantial contributions to the graphic language of comic strips.
 Although not the first to use sequential panels or speech balloons, he was influential in their wider adoption.
 He also popularized such icons as speed lines, "seeing stars" for pain, and "sawing wood" for snoring.

 As a pastime, Dirks produced serious paintings associated with the Ashcan School.
 Like many of his cartoonist colleagues, he was an avid golfer.
 Dirks incrementally passed his cartooning duties on to his son John Dirks, who took over The Captain and the Kids around 1955.
 The elder Dirks died in New York City in 1968.